ROCm/ROCR-Runtime/README.md

-### ROCm Platform Runtime: ROCr a HPC market focused API that leverages HSA Runtime Specification
+### HSA Runtime API and runtime for ROCm

-This repository includes the user-mode API interfaces and libraries necessary for host applications to launch compute kernels to available HSA  kernel agents.
+This repository includes the user-mode API interfaces and libraries necessary for host applications to launch compute kernels to available HSA ROCm kernel agents.
 Reference source code for the core runtime is also available.

-The AMD/ATI Fiji(c) and Hawaii(c) families of discrete GPUs are currently supported.

 #### Initial Target Platform Requirements

 * CPU: Intel(c) Haswell or newer, Core i5, Core i7, Xeon E3 v4 & v5; Xeon E5 v3
-* GPU: Fiji ASIC (AMD R9 Nano, R9 Fury and R9 Fury X)
+* GPU: Fiji(c) ASIC (AMD R9 Nano, R9 Fury and R9 Fury X)
-* GPU: Hawaii ASIC (AMD R9 390, R9 390X) with ROCm 1.2 or greater
+* GPU: Polaris(c) ASIC (AMD RX480)

 #### Source code

-The HSA core runtime source code for ROCm is located in the src subdirectory.
+The HSA core runtime source code for the ROCR runtime is located in the src subdirectory.
 Please consult the associated README.md file for contents and build instructions.

 #### Binaries for Ubuntu & Fedora and Installation Instructions